 Keep in mind, though, that the GED (an acronym for General Education Development) is a state exam and that regulations may vary slightly by state, so get well informed.

-The GED test was given only at designated test centers but now, there also is an online GED testing option.
+The GED test was given only at designated test centers, but now, there also is an online GED testing option.

-There are grade schools and community colleges that you still can go to without a GED, but most colleges and universities require you to hold the degree.
+There are grade schools and community colleges that you can still go to without a GED, but most colleges and universities require you to hold the degree.
 More than 96% of American universities and colleges accept the GED degree in lieu of a high school diploma.

 Underage GED test-takers